aryan-dani/Portfolio/README.md

 # 🚀 My Portfolio – A No-Framework Challenge

 Welcome to my personal portfolio! 🎨💻 This project is a **self-imposed challenge** to build a fully functional, responsive, and visually appealing portfolio using **only HTML, CSS, JavaScript, and SCSS** – **no frameworks, no libraries, just pure code!**

 ## 🌟 Why This Challenge?

 In a world dominated by frameworks like React, Angular, and Vue, I wanted to **push my limits** and strengthen my core front-end skills.
 This project is about:

 - **Mastering Vanilla JavaScript** for interactivity
 - **Crafting beautiful UI/UX with only CSS & SCSS**
 - **Building everything from scratch** without dependencies

 ## 🔥 Features

 - 🎭 **Minimal & Modern Design** – Clean, intuitive, and easy to navigate
 - 📱 **Fully Responsive** – Looks great on all devices
 - 🎨 **SCSS for Styling** – Clean, maintainable, and scalable styles
-- 📂 **Custom-Built Components** – No Bootstrap, Tailwind, or UI libraries
+- 📂 **Custom-Built Components** – No Tailwind, just a Bootstrap Grid

 ## 🛠️ Technologies Used

 - **HTML5** – Semantic, structured markup
 - **CSS3 / SCSS** – Custom styling with modular SCSS
 - **Vanilla JavaScript (ES6+)** – For the navigation pane animation
 - **Git & GitHub** – Version control and project hosting

 ## 🚀 Getting Started

 Clone this repository and open `index.html` in your browser.

 ```sh
 git clone https://github.com/aryan-dani/Portfolio.git
 cd Portfolio
 open index.html
 ```

 ## 📌 To-Do

 - Add more animations and effects
 - Improve performance and optimize assets
 - Add more javascript features

 ## 🎯 What I Learned